 The management of risk is embedded in the day-to-day operations of divisional management teams.

-The Group has developed an Emerging Risk Register which is reviewed and approved by the Board.
+The Emerging Risk Register is reviewed and approved by the Board.
 The Group considers an emerging risk to be one that is not currently having a material impact on the business, but has a reasonable likelihood of impacting future strategy or operations.
 The Group’s approach to managing emerging risk exposure is to:

 - assess these risks taking into account our industry sector and market position, and our strategy, to determine broad relevance;

 - consider the potential impact of each risk on the Group’s strategy, finances, operations and reputation, taking into account the likelihood of the risk occurring, and the speed with which it may manifest; and

 - develop actions to address the risks where appropriate.

 As with the Group’s principal risks, many of the emerging risks present equal or greater opportunities.
 For example, climate change and ageing population demographics, which are risks fundamental to many sectors, are more of an opportunity than a threat to the Group.

 As part of the process to identify emerging risks, Group businesses continue to monitor events that may develop anywhere in the world which have the potential to become global (e.g. a health pandemic, political conflict, climate/weather catastrophes) or to impact the markets where the Group operates.